Authorities: Kosher store shooters planned attack for months

 That shooting wasn’t reported until investigators began probing the the market shootings.

-“Up until the attack, there wasn’t anything that would have put either of them on anybody’s radar,” said Gregory Ehrie, special agent in charge of the FBI’s Newark division.
+“Up until the attack, there wasn’t anything that would have put either of them on anybody’s radar,” Ehrie said.

-But surveillance video showed Anderson and Graham had driven past the market in their rented U-Haul van twice in the week leading up to the shootings.
-U.S. Attorney Craig Carpenito said Monday.
+But surveillance video showed Anderson and Graham had driven past the market in their rented U-Haul van twice in the week leading up to the shootings, Carpenito said.

 At the scene, a note found on Anderson contained a reference to a 1990s documentary, “The FBI’s War on Black America,” which explored the FBI’s targeting of individuals involved in the civil rights movement in the 1960s, Carpenito said.
 He added that a timestamp written on the note corresponded to a segment in the documentary where an interviewee advocates killing “fascist pig cops.”

-Anderson’s social media posts included a reference to Jews as “imposters who inhabited synagogues of Satan,” Carpenito said.
+Investigators found among Anderson’s social media posts a reference to Jews as “imposters who inhabited synagogues of Satan.”

+Anderson received about $560 per month as a military veteran and may have sold property and a van to make money, officials said, but investigators have found no evidence he received outside assistance to purchase weapons or bomb-making materials.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.